 Coordination arrangements

-(1) The coordination arrangements to be concluded in accordance with Article 248(4) of Directive 2009/138/EC shall be in writing.
+1. The coordination arrangements to be concluded in accordance with Article 248(4) of Directive 2009/138/EC shall be in writing.

-(2) The coordination arrangements shall specify, with regard to both going concern and emergency situations, the following:
+2. The coordination arrangements shall, with regard to both going concern and emergency situations, specify the following:

-(a) the minimum information to be transmitted to the group supervisor by the other supervisory authorities concerned or disseminated by the group supervisor to the other supervisory authorities concerned;
+(a) the minimum information to be transmitted to the group supervisor by the other supervisory authorities in the college of supervisors or disseminated by the group supervisor to the other supervisory authorities in the college of supervisors;

-(b) the form, the language and frequency of the information to be transmitted to the group supervisor by the other supervisory authorities concerned or disseminated by the group supervisor to the other supervisory authorities concerned;
+(b) the language and frequency of the information to be transmitted to the group supervisor by the other supervisory authorities in the college of supervisors or disseminated by the group supervisor to the other supervisory authorities in the college of supervisors;

-(c) the form, the language and frequency of the information to be exchanged with any other authorities concerned.
+(c) the language and frequency of the information to be exchanged with any other authorities concerned.

-(3) The coordination arrangements shall include in particular:
+3. The coordination arrangements shall include in particular:

 (a) the obligation to adopt a work plan revised at least annually and agreed by the college of supervisors for coordinating the supervisory activities of the college in the following 12 months;